rdaum/moor/crates/README.md

   * `kernel` - the kernel of the MOO driver: virtual machine, task scheduler, implementations of all builtin
      functions
   * `rpc-common` - provides types & functions used by both `daemon` and each host binary, for the RPC interface
-  * `regexpr-binding` - provides bindings to the old regular expressions library used by the LambdaMOO server, for compatibility with existing cores.
-This is a temporary measure until this can be reworked with use of the `regex` crate and some compatibility translation